 CVE-2026-34403: CWE-1385: Missing Origin Validation in WebSockets in 0xJacky nginx-ui

 CVE-2026-34403 is a medium severity vulnerability in 0xJacky's nginx-ui prior to version 2.
 3. 5.
-The issue arises because all WebSocket endpoints use a gorilla/websocket Upgrader with CheckOrigin always returning true, enabling Cross-Site WebSocket Hijacking (CSWSH).
-Authentication tokens stored in browser cookies without HttpOnly or SameSite attributes allow a malicious webpage to establish authenticated WebSocket connections if an administrator visits the attacker-controlled page.
+The issue arises because all WebSocket endpoints use a gorilla/websocket Upgrader with CheckOrigin always returning true, which allows Cross-Site WebSocket Hijacking (CSWSH).
+Since authentication tokens are stored in browser cookies without HttpOnly or SameSite attributes, a malicious webpage can establish authenticated WebSocket connections if an administrator visits it.
 Version 2.
 3. 5 addresses this vulnerability.

 AI Analysis